dgraph-io/dgraph/wiki/content/_index.md

 **Welcome to the official Dgraph documentation.**

-Dgraph is an open source, scalable, distributed, highly available and fast graph database, designed from ground up to be run in production.
+Dgraph is an open-source, scalable, distributed, highly available and fast graph database, designed from the ground up to be run in production.

 ## Using Dgraph